davatorium/rofi/doc/rofi.1.markdown

 `-markup-rows`

-Tell **rofi** that DMenu input is pango markup encoded and should be rendered.
+Tell **rofi** that DMenu input is pango markup encoded, and should be rendered.
 See [here](https://developer.gnome.org/pango/stable/PangoMarkupFormat.html) for details about pango markup.